A Deep Dive Into the Hidden FCPX Audio Tools

 If you want to make localized and individual adjustments manually (e.g. ducking audio if you have a music track under a speaker or voice over), you can do that easily as well.
 First off you’re going to want to bring up your audio meters.
 This can be found in Window → Show In Workspace or by the keyboard shortcut SHIFT-CMD 8.
 You can also just click on the little audio meter icon next to the timecode in the viewer.

-FCP X allows you to add keyframes to audio during playback and any adjustments you make to levels are reflected in real-time in the audio meter and through your speakers (though playback must be paused for the waveform image to properly reflect this change).
 An easy way to quickly add four keyframes at once is the Range Tool (hit R to enable this function).
 Once enabled, lasso an area of the waveform you want to lower or raise.
-This will create four keyframes by which that portion of the clip my be adjusted.
-Using the Range tool, you can go throughout your edit, finding the places where audio levels need to be adjusted and quickly make adjustments.
+This will create four keyframes by which that portion of the clip may be adjusted.
+Using the Range tool, you can go quickly make adjustments throughout your edit.

-You can also lasso a section of an audio clip (it must be at least expanded from the video clip) and hit V (Visible) to effectively mute that section of the audio.
+You can also lasso a section of an audio clip to effectively mute that section of the audio.
+(It must be at least expanded from the video clip) and hit V (Visible.)
 You can then drag the edges of the selection to expand or contract the range that has been muted.

 Compound Clips as Audio Busses